Schenz/Ingage-Meetup-Resistance-Validator/README.md

 # ResistorValidator

+## Pre-setup:
+1. Confirm node is installed, or install it (https://node.org/)
+2. clone project and open root folder in VS Code
+3. Open terminal window in VS Code and run npm install to get all packages that this project requires
+4. run npm test to run all tests

-A kata to develop a program that validates a resistor's tolerances.
+## A kata to develop a program that validates a resistor's tolerances.

 A resistor is a ubiquitous component found in all kinds of electronic equipment.
 Resistors are marked with between 3 and 5 colored stripes that are used to indicate the resistance value and tolerance.
 For a three- or four-stripped resistor, the first two stripes represent the first two digits of the resistance in ohms, the third represents a multiplier, and the fourth represents the tolerance (which, if absent, denotes ±20%).
 For a five-stripped resistor, the first three stripes represent the first three digits of the resistance in ohms, the fourth represents a multiplier, and the fifth represents the tolerance.
 Each color represents a specific numeric value.